 - Bad road conditions.
 Whether it’s roads that are not maintained or the weather, the roads can be affected by bad road conditions.

 Unfortunately, car accidents are a part of life.
 But what happens after an accident?
 What do you do?
-In our definitive guide, the Orange County car accident lawyers at RMD Law will walk you through the ins and outs of the legal ramifications of a car accident.
+In our definitive car accident guide, the Orange County car accident attorneys at RMD Law will walk you through the ins and outs of the legal ramifications of a car accident.

 1. Get the Police Involved